H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 This chapter has shown how the container paths do more than sort and store items: they actively shape introspective descriptions, long-term memory, and high-level control.
 By feeding structured information back into these layers, the system can adapt over time while keeping its changes visible and traceable.
 The next chapter will focus on the concrete coordination mechanisms that manage these interactions across services and deployments.

-## 6.6 24 Consciousness Coordinator And Services
+## 6.5 25-consciousness-coordinator-and-services.md

-# 24. Consciousness Coordinator and Service Integration
+# 25. Consciousness Coordinator and Service Integration

 This chapter describes the component that orchestrates activity across the layers introduced in earlier parts.
 It explains how a central coordinating process interacts with retrieval, optimization, spatial structures, introspective records, and the container paths described in Part IV, turning many separate services into a coherent whole.